alexeymhv/adop-cartridges-cookbook/_docs/recipes/selenium-tests.md

 1. First of all you need a source repository where you have a Maven _pom_ file and all your Selenium tests stored.
 It should be a basic java project.
 As an example see the [adop-cartridge-java-regression-tests](https://github.com/Accenture/adop-cartridge-java-regression-tests) repository.

   The link to the repository should be put in the _urls.txt_ file in the _/src/_ folder of your cartridge.

+  We assume that the reader knows how to write Selenium tests.
+Thus, we won't cover this topic in this particular recipe.